Farmed vs. Wild Venison: What’s the Difference?

 Another huge difference between farmed and wild venison?
 The texture.
 In the wild, deer are constantly on the move, using all of their super strong muscles — which leads to tough, dry meat.
 Before cooking, you typically need to pound it with a tenderizer or soak it in vinegar.
 (So much work!)

 Life on the farm, however, is gentle.
 The deer of Silver Fern Farms wander and graze freely in our beautiful fields, but without the stressors they’d encounter in the wild.
 We also follow the international principles of the five freedoms of animal health and welfare to help reduce any stress our deer may feel, from the pastures to the processing plant.
-And we have high quality standards, including raising our deer without growth hormones or steroids.
+We also have high quality standards, including raising our deer without growth hormones or steroids.
 Combined, these measures help ensure our venison always has a tender, velvety texture and is ready to cook right away.

 What About Nutrition?